gethinode/docs/content/en/docs/latest/advanced-settings/styles.md

 {{< /alert >}}
 <!-- markdownlint-enable MD037 -->

-Hinodes uses Hugo modules and mounted folders to create a flexibile virtual file system that is automatically kept up to date.
+Hinodes uses Hugo modules and mounted folders to create a flexible virtual file system that is automatically kept up to date.
 Review the [overview]({{< ref "overview" >}}) for a detailed explanation.
 The build pipeline of the stylesheet consists of six steps.

 1. **Initialize the Sass variables**